LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### LDAP: software protocol for enabling the location of data about organizations, individuals, and other resources in a network.

+### IAM role
+  * Can be used to delegate access permissions to users or services that normally don't have access to your organization's AWS resources
+  * Able to allow access to cross-account resources

 ### Identity federation: a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.

 ### User groups can only contain users